toddgaunt/hidamari/README.md

 # Hidamari
 Hidamari is a small implementation of a certain falling-block game that aims to be as official-guideline compliant as possible.
-At the moement only AI controls work i.e. te game isn't actually playable.
+At the moment only AI controls work i.e. te game isn't actually playable.

 #### Controls